Israel–Russia relations: Victory Day in Israel

 Israel hosts the most extensive Victory Day celebrations outside the former Soviet Union.
 Due to the large number of Red Army veterans who retired to Israel from former Soviet countries, the Russian government and military regularly send delegations to meet with the Red Army veterans associations in Israel, as well as to take part in the annual Victory Day events.

 Israeli community of Moscow

-Moscow has the largest Israeli expatriate community in the world, with 80,000 Israeli citizens living in the city as of 2014, almost all of them native Russian-speakers.
+Moscow has the largest Israeli expatriate community in the world; 80,000 Israeli citizens live in the city as of 2014, almost all of them native Russian-speakers.
 Many Israeli cultural events are hosted for the community, and many live part of the year in Israel.
 To cater to the Israeli community, Israeli cultural centres are located in Moscow, Saint Petersburg, Novosibirsk and Yekaterinburg.
 There are 60 flights a week between Tel Aviv and Moscow.

 Military collaboration

 In 1991, the Soviet Union offered to sell Israel its Mikoyan MiG-31 aircraft and S-300 missile system, although the deal never materialised.

 In 2004, a three-way deal was signed between Israel, Russia and India: Israel supplied the $1.1 billion EL/W-2090 radar to the Indian Air Force, with the radar fitted onto the Ilyushin Il-76 platform by Russia.

 On 6 September 2010, Russia and Israel signed a five-year military agreement.

 In December 2019, Israel revealed it had an agreement with Russia not to sell arms to Ukraine and Georgia, in exchange for Russia refraining from selling arms to Iran.